cpviolator/QUDA-hip/README.md

 # Thu Oct 31 2019 (Happy Hallowe'en!)

-It written a set of tools that will download the latest version of QUDA's develop branch, replace all CUDA API and data types, with QUDA types, and install a QUDA-CUDA backend in the QUDA library.
+It written a set of tools that will download the latest version of QUDA's develop branch, replace all CUDA API and data types with QUDA types, and install a QUDA-CUDA backend in the QUDA library.

 To execute this, simply run